-"When a flower doesn't bloom, you fix the environment in which grows, not the flower."

-- Alexander Den Heijer
+"When a flower doesn't bloom, you fix the environment in which grows, not the flower." - Alexander Den Heijer

-This policy aims to promote the Trust's approach to promoting positive behaviour through relationships and promoting high expectations considerate of need, with high levels of support.
+This policy aims to promote the Trust's approach to positive behaviour through relationships, high expectations, consideration of need, and high levels of support.